Do you need help prioritizing your time?

 How can you make progress toward your long-term goals over the next year?
 Write down any ideas that come to mind.

-What small, specific, steps can you take toward your long-term goals over the next three months?
+What small, specific, steps you can take toward your long-term goals over the next three months?

 Create a few short-term goals that you want to achieve in the next one to three months.